wilkens-teaching/textmining/README.md

   * Read chapter 9 (networks).
   * Due: project proposal.
 300-500 words covering your research question, corpus, methods, and hypotheses.
 * Weds, 4/10.
-  * Due: Reimplement the gender/nationality classification system using n-gram features as described in chapter 7.
+  * Due: Reimplement the gender/nationality classification system using keyphrase, n-gram, entity, or other context-aware features as described in chapter 7.
 Evaluate the performance of the new model relative to the unigram original.

 **Week 14**